Indefinite linearized augmented Lagrangian method for convex programming with linear inequality constraints: Preliminaries

-Clearly, the essential step for implementing the equality-constrained ALM \eqref{ALM} is to solve the problem \eqref{ALM-x}, for which the proximal augmented Lagrangian method (Prox-ALM) (see, e.g., \cite{he2020optimal,Zhang2010}) provides a significant strategy by considering the proximal regularized version of ALM:
+It is clear that the essential step for implementing the equality ALM \eqref{ALM} is to solve the subproblem \eqref{ALM-x}, for which the proximal ALM (see, e.g., \cite{he2020optimal,Zhang2010}) provides a significant strategy by considering the proximal regularized version of ALM:

-Here, we define $\|x\|_D^2:=x^TDx$ for any symmetric matrix $D$.
-As stated in \cite{he2020optimal}, the proximal matrix $D\in\Re^{n\times n}$ given in \eqref{ALM1} is generally required to be symmetric and positive-definite (or equivalently, $\|\cdot\|_D$ is a norm) to ensure convergence.
-The pivot subproblem \eqref{ALM1-x} which can be equivalently reformulated as
+with $\|x\|_D^2:=x^TDx$ for any symmetric matrix $D$.
+As discussed in \cite{he2020optimal}, the proximal matrix $D\in\Re^{n\times n}$ in \eqref{ALM1} is required to be symmetric and positive-definite (i.e., $\|\cdot\|_D$ is a norm) for provable convergence.
+To implement the subproblem \eqref{ALM1-x}, by ignoring some constant terms, we have

-its solution in general, as discussed in e.g., \cite{eckstein2017approximate,he2020optimal}, can only be approximated by certain iterative approach.
+Clearly, the solution set of \eqref{Prox-A-S} is determined by the objective function $\theta$, the matrix $A$, the domain $\mathcal{X}$ and the proximal matrix $D$.
+Its solution in general, as discussed in e.g., \cite{eckstein2017approximate,he2020optimal}, can only be approximated by certain iterative approach.
+On the other hand, if the positive definite matrix $D$ in \eqref{ALM1} is taken as